 You open your front door and smell gas – what do you do?
 In case of a gas emergency, there are several steps to follow: Emergency procedures Firstly, ventilate – leave doors and windows open and get fresh air.
 Don’t switch any lights on or off and extinguish any naked flames.
 If the source of the gas is obvious, for example a gas hob left on unlit, then switch it off.
 Do not turn the gas supply on again until it has been checked by a Gas Safe registered engineer.
 Call National Grid Emergencies (formerly Transco Gas) – 0800 111 Read More

-In 2015 UK regulations changed for rental properties and now require that carbon-monoxide detectors are fitted where there is a .
-You may be worried carbon-monoxide (CO) poisioning and you would be right to be concerned.
+In 2015 UK regulations changed for rental properties and now require that carbon-monoxide detectors are fitted where there is a risk of carbon monoxide.
+You may be worried carbon-monoxide (CO) poisoning and you would be right to be concerned.
 It is estimated that 50 people in the UK a year die from CO poisoning and over 1,100 are admitted to hospital.
 But what is it?
 Carbon-monoxide is an odourless, tasteless, invisible gas which can be deadly to people and animals.
-It can be produced by gas appliances which have been incorrectly fitted or have become faulty through wear and tear and/or lack of Read More
+It can be produced by gas appliances which have been incorrectly fitted or have become faulty through wear and tear Read More

 For quite some time now I have been having discussions with clients about the benefits of LED lighting, the conversations usually have themes like “LEDs are for toys.
 You don’t get enough light from them” or “how can you justify telling me to pay £20 for a lamp (bulb) when I can buy a pack of 5 from my local DIY chain for a tenner?”
 I hope that the information in this short article will clear up some of the confusion / myths about LED lighting.
 Don’t get me wrong, in some cases LEDs may not be the right answer Read More